unusualfor/advanced-kubernetes/README.md

 ### Hands-on Labs & Exercises Skeleton
 Below is a suggested structure for practical Multus exercises:
+#### Module Summary & Next Steps
+You have learned how to configure multi-networking in Kubernetes using Multus.
+Next, set up telemetry and observability for your cluster.

 #### Exercise 1: Create a Secondary Network
 - Objective: Define a secondary network using NetworkAttachmentDefinition